Suzhou dialect: Tones

 Suzhou is considered to have seven tones.
-However, since the tone split dating from Middle Chinese still depends on the voicing of the initial consonant, these constitute just three phonemic tones: ping, shang, and qu.
+However, since the tone split dating from Middle Chinese still depends on the voicing of the initial consonant.
+Yang tones are only found with voiced initials, namely [b d ɡ z v dʑ ʑ m n nʲ ŋ l ɦ], while the yin tones are only found with voiceless initials.
+These constitute just three phonemic tones: ping, shang, and qu.
 (Ru syllables are phonemically toneless.)